- Print or Export this page to PDF

 Q: Can you recommend accommodation in London?

-A: The Diocese of London does not provide accommodation facilities.
+The Diocese of London does not provide accommodation facilities.
 To find a hotel try www.visitlondon.co.uk.
-If you are visiting London on Church or charity business, The Royal Foundation of St Katharine offers rooms for overnight or short stays.
+If you are visiting London on Church or charity business, both The Royal Foundation of St Katharine and St Matthew's Westminster offer rooms for overnight or short stays.
 St Peter's Bourne also offers accommodation.
 Visit www.stpetersbourne.com.
 ChristianFlatShare.org is an enterprise born out of St Paul's Hammersmith.
 Visit www.ChristianFlatShare.org to look for longer-term accommodation.

-Q: I am an priest from the United States and would like to arrange a house swap with a parish priest in the Diocese of London for two weeks in the summer.
+Q: I would like to arrange a house swap with a parish priest in the Diocese of London.
 Can you advertise this for me?

 Faith